socnetv/app/docs/roadmaps/roadmap_ws3_architecture_performance.md

 ### #254 — Improve UI responsiveness during long weighted-centrality computations

+**Status: Stage 1 ✅ shipped.
+Stage 2 pending.**

 **Problem:** computing a weighted, inverted-weight centrality index (e.g. Betweenness Centrality) on a large network makes the whole application completely unresponsive — not just slow, but unable to repaint, receive input, or even respond to window-manager focus/switch requests — for the entire duration of the computation.
 Confirmed identically present in v3.6 (not a regression): for `geom.net` (7343 nodes, weighted, inverted, BC), the release build showed 795–900 % CPU across ~8 cores (`ps` state `R`, genuinely computing, not deadlocked) and eventually completed the layout, but only after several minutes with the window completely frozen throughout.

-**Root cause:** `MainWindow::slotLayoutXByProminenceIndex()` calls `activeGraph-
+Also confirmed present for FDP layouts (Eades/Fruchterman-Reingold/Kamada-Kawai) and every report/ analysis menu action that reaches `Graph::graphDistancesGeodesic()` — not just BC.

->layoutByProminenceIndex(...)` as a direct, synchronous C++ call from the GUI thread.
-A direct method call always executes on the caller's thread regardless of the callee `QObject`'s thread affinity — `Graph` being `moveToThread(&graphThread)`'d doesn't help here.
-For indices without a dedicated branch (including BC), this falls through to `DistanceEngine::compute()` (`src/engine/distance_engine.cpp`), which uses `QtConcurrent::blockingMap(sources, ...)` to parallelize per-source Dijkstra/BFS runs across the global thread pool — but `blockingMap` blocks the *calling* thread (here, the GUI thread) until every worker finishes.
-The computation is genuinely parallelized, but the GUI thread never returns to its event loop for the whole duration.
+**Root cause:** `MainWindow` slots call `Graph` methods as direct, synchronous C++ calls from the GUI thread.
+A direct method call always executes on the caller's thread regardless of the callee `QObject`'s thread affinity — `Graph` being `moveToThread(&graphThread)`'d doesn't help unless the call actually goes through a queued signal/slot connection, which none of these did.
+For indices without a dedicated branch (including BC), this falls through to `DistanceEngine::compute()` (`src/engine/distance_engine.cpp`), which uses `QtConcurrent::blockingMap(sources, ...)` to parallelize per-source Dijkstra/BFS runs across the global thread pool — but `blockingMap` blocks the *calling* thread until every worker finishes.
+The computation is genuinely parallelized, but the calling thread never returns to its event loop for the whole duration.

+**Full entry-point inventory** (traced by grepping every caller of `graphDistancesGeodesic()` back to its enclosing public `Graph` method, then to whichever `MainWindow` slot calls that method directly): 27 `MainWindow` entry points total — 4 prominence-index layout slots, 3 FDP layout slots, 11 report/analysis methods with exactly one call site each (`writeEccentricity`, `writeCentralityCloseness`, `writeCentralityBetweenness`, `writeCentralityStress`, `writeCentralityEccentricity`, `writeCentralityPower`, `writeMatrixSimilarityMatching`, `writeMatrixSimilarityPearson`, `vertexFindByIndexScore`, `graphDistanceGeodesic`, `graphDiameter`), and 9 call sites into `writeMatrix()` (the report dispatcher covering walks, similarity, and other matrix report types).

+#### Stage 1 — the 7 layout slots ✅ Done

+**Fix:** `MainWindow::runGraphOperationAsync(operation, waitMessage, doneMessage)` (`mainwindow.cpp`) dispatches `operation` onto `graphThread` via `QMetaObject::invokeMethod(activeGraph, ..., Qt::QueuedConnection)` — not `QtConcurrent::run()`,
+which was considered and rejected: `DistanceEngine::compute()` already parallelizes internally via `blockingMap` over the *global* thread pool, so a second `QtConcurrent::run()` task would contend with `blockingMap`'s own worker tasks for the same pool.
+Routing through `graphThread` (which already exists — `Graph` lives there since `MainWindow::initGraph()`) sidesteps that entirely:
+`blockingMap`'s behaviour is completely unaffected, only the identity of the thread that calls and blocks on it changes.
+Shows an indeterminate `QProgressDialog` (no `setValue()` calls needed — cheap regardless of network size, unlike the granular `showProgressBar` mechanism) which, being `ApplicationModal`, also prevents the user mutating the graph from the GUI thread while `operation` runs — required, since `DistanceEngine` and friends mutate `Graph`'s member state directly with no internal synchronization.
+Applied to the 4 prominence-index layout slots and the 3 FDP layout slots.

+**Two real bugs found and fixed during implementation, not just the happy path:**
+- `busyDialog->close()` in the completion callback triggered `QProgressDialog`'s internal
+  `cancel()` path, silently marking every *successful* completion as cancelled (`m_progressCanceled = true`), which made the next operation bail out immediately before doing any work.
+Fixed by using `reset()` instead — matching the pattern the existing granular progress dialog (`slotProgressBoxDestroy()`) already used, for exactly this reason.
+- `graph_ui_prominence_distribution.cpp`'s three chart-building functions are plain `Graph::` methods that construct real QtCharts objects — safe only because every call used to run on the GUI thread by accident (see the addendum in `roadmap_ws2_ui_graph_facade.md`'s F4 section for the full story).
+Once layouts genuinely ran on `graphThread`, this became a live crash (`EXC_BAD_ACCESS` inside QtCharts).
+Fixed with `Graph::runOnGuiThread(std::function<void()>)` (`graph_ui_facade.cpp`) wrapping each function's entire body — fixed at the façade boundary, so it's safe for any future caller (including Stage 2 below), not just layouts.
+Swept all of `src/graph/` for the same pattern; confirmed this was the only instance.

+Trailing "done" status messages (e.g. `"Nodes in inner circles have higher %1 score."`) moved from running immediately after the (now non-blocking) call into the `doneMessage` parameter, fired from `runGraphOperationAsync`'s completion callback — otherwise they'd display immediately, overwriting the "please wait" message before the computation had actually finished.

+The IC "SLOW...
+2 minutes on an i7 4790K" warning (shown for large networks before starting) was updated in the 4 fixed layout slots to reflect that the app stays responsive during the wait — left as-is at its other call sites (`slotAnalyzeCentralityInformation`, `slotAnalyzeWalksTotal`), which are still genuinely blocking until Stage 2.

+#### Stage 2 — the remaining 20 report/analysis slots (pending)

+Same `runGraphOperationAsync()` mechanism, same façade-boundary thread-safety (now proven, not theoretical) — mechanical rollout, one slot at a time, golden-regression-verified after each, matching Stage 1's own discipline.
+Not yet started.

-**Secondary finding:** `distance_engine.cpp` has ~75 unconditional `qDebug()` calls, several inside the per-edge-relaxation inner loop (fires on the order of the total edge-relaxation count — potentially billions for a graph this size).
-Unlike `qCDebug(category)`, plain `qDebug()` isn't cheaply short-circuited by a disabled logging-category filter rule — the stream construction/formatting cost is paid on every call regardless of whether output is enabled.
-Worth converting to a dedicated category (same pattern as `lcGW` in `GraphicsWidget`), independent of the main-thread-blocking fix.
+**Secondary finding, still open:** `distance_engine.cpp` has ~75 unconditional `qDebug()` calls, several inside the per-edge-relaxation inner loop (fires on the order of the total edge-relaxation count — potentially billions for a graph this size).
+Unlike `qCDebug(category)`, plain `qDebug()` isn't cheaply short-circuited by a disabled logging-category filter rule.
+Worth converting to a dedicated category (same pattern as `lcGW` in `GraphicsWidget`), independent of Stage 2.

-**UX note (from live testing):** the app's existing progress-dialog mechanism (`progressCreate`/`progressUpdate`/`progressFinish`) is disabled by default because it makes large computations *slower* — each `progressUpdate()` call crosses a signal/slot boundary and triggers a repaint, which adds real overhead when called millions/billions of times.
-A fix here should **not** naively wire that granular mechanism into this hot path.
-Consider a separate, coarse-grained "computation in progress" indicator (shown once, updated rarely if at all, dismissed on completion) instead — decoupled from the actual fix, which is moving the blocking wait off the GUI thread (e.g. `QFutureWatcher` + signal-based completion instead of `blockingMap`).

-See #254 for the full write-up and hints.
+See #254 for the original write-up.

 ---